werixx1/werixx1.github.io/README.md

 !! mail is just a placeholder

-my only html and css experience is neocities dont judge🙏
+my only html and css experience is neocities please dont judge my code🙏